csanghvi-stripe/my-kwik-notes/README.md

 -  *google-auth-library* for Google Oauth 2.0 Authentication
 -  *react-draft-wysiwyg* for implementing WYSYWIG note editer.
 -  *jsonwebtoken* for implementing authentication using Json web tokens

+### Hosting
+You can find this app at https://kwik-notes.com.
+Its hosted on a digital ocean droplet & uses LetsEncrypt certificates for SSL termination.
+App server is proxied behind NGINX webserver.